Pretty-Good-Freedom-Tech/brainstorm/docs/TO_DO.md

 - make sure neo4j constraints and indexes are set up seamlessly in the background
 - make routine tasks refresh more frequently when in the middle of processing tasks
 - refactor installation scripts
+- review GrapeRank calculations on the profile page

 ## FEATURES TO ADD
 - ☐ user can select whether to use recommended friends relays or personal relays list